javierbrea/eslint-plugin-boundaries/packages/website/docs/classification/classification.md

 Read **[Dependency](./dependency.md)** for the full property list of the dependency metadata description.

-## Combining layers in a rule
+## Combining layers in a policy

 The layers pay off when you combine them.
 Say you want components to import test files only from helpers.
-That rule mixes the element layer (the importing element and the target element) with the file layer (the target file's category):
+That policy mixes the element layer (the importing element and the target element) with the file layer (the target file's category):

 ```js
 {